leelabcnbc/cdttable/docs/intro.rst

-An example of CDT table vs CDT
+An example of CDT table vs. CDT
 -------------------------------